-Stepping into this quaint diner on Lygon Street (Brunswick-side), you would think you were in a scene from Goodfellas.
-Dimly lit, terrazzo-tile flooring and booths for tables, Bar Romantica is, as its name suggests, romantic, but is also the perfect place to rally some mates, shoot some pool and enjoy a bowl of pasta and a glass of wine.
+Stepping into this quaint diner on Lygon Street (Brunswick-side), you’d think you were in a scene from Goodfellas.
+With moody lighting, terrazzo-tile flooring and booths for tables, Bar Romantica is, as its name suggests, romantic, but it’s also the perfect place to rally some mates, shoot some pool and enjoy a bowl of pasta and a glass of wine.

-Apertivo session happens every day from 4-6pm, with Wednesday nights hosting the infamous pasta special: house-made pasta and a glass of Friends of Combes red or white for $20.
+Aperitivo sessions run every day from 4-6pm, with Wednesday nights hosting the infamous pasta special: house-made pasta and a glass of Friends of Combes red or white for $20 bucks.

-A suburban favourite, the Marquis of Lorne has been serving hungry (and thirsty) revellers North-side since for over 150 years.
-That’s right, it’s a true institution in Melbourne.
+A northside favourite, the Marquis of Lorne has been serving hungry punters for over 150 years.
+The venue has stayed the same, but the food has definitely improved.

 The Ugly Duckling

-Walking into Lagotto is refreshing, even amid the grim nature of Melbourne’s winter.
-Flack Studios is behind its design, which showcases ‘Instagrammable’ terrazzo floor, curved booths, a long marble bar with red leather stools, and a steel island bench reminiscent of espresso bar-benches of Italy.
+Walking into Lagotto is refreshing break from the often grim Melbourne winter.
+Flack Studios is behind the design, and they’ve gone with an ‘Instagrammable’ terrazzo floor, curved booths, a long marble bar with red leather stools, and a steel island bench reminiscent of Italian espresso bars.

-Located on the border of Carlton North and Fitzroy North, Lagotto is one of Melbourne’s newest “it” spots, focusing on serving fresh produce, award-winning cocktails and wines and creating an environment that guests want to come back to.
+Located on the border of Carlton North and Fitzroy North, Lagotto is one of Melbourne’s newest “it” spots, focusing on fresh produce, award-winning cocktails and wines, and an environment that guests want to come back to.

-Let the knowledgeable staff curate your dining experience, like putting together the ultimate antipasto platter whilst you sit back with a negroni or old fashioned in hand; the charcuterie is both Italian and locally sourced.
-If ordering from the menu, the caponata (a Sicilian delicacy) is delicious, whilst Italian provisions such as pasta and house-made gnocchi are fail-safes.
+Snack on the ultimate antipasto platter while sitting back with a negroni or old fashioned in hand, or try the charcuterie, which is both Italian and locally sourced.
+If ordering from the menu, the caponata (a Sicilian delicacy) is delicious.

 Photography: Kate Shanasy for Lagotto

 Try the MGX cheeseburger with bacon and its famous sauce, topped with frites.
-Or the 600g dry aged sirloin on the bone for two.
-Compliment with its extensive wine and cocktail list, in a dimly lit, quaint environment that sets the mood the moment you walk down to its CBD basement location.
+Or the 600g dry-aged sirloin on the bone for two.
+Wash it down with Bar Margaux’s extensive wine and cocktail list.
+We recommend sitting up at the bar, too.
+It definitely adds to the atmosphere.

 Photography: Jake Roden for Bar Margaux